dockerera/dockerera/README.md

 Nativ Docker Running Hosts
 Linux Windows MAC

-Using Ubuntu-Core + JUJU + MAAS + NODE.JS + CloudEra + Couchbase + Packer.io + Docker.io and all the Dependencys they got and build on.
+Using Ubuntu + MAAS + NODE.JS + cloudera + Couchbase + Packer.io + Docker.io and all the Dependencys they got and build on.

 ## Who made it?